 U.S. Department of Agriculture (USDA) Single Family Housing Repair Loans & Grants

-How to Apply: Apply through the USDA Rural Development office or website.
-Applicants must demonstrate financial need and property ownership.
+How to Apply: You can apply online or at the USDA Rural Development office.
+Applicants must prove they have both financial need and property ownership.

 Local Government Grants For Window Replacement